-Exhibit No. Exhibit Description 21.1 List of subsidiaries of Jo-Ann Stores Holdings Inc. 23.1 Consent of Ernst & Young LLP, independent registered public accounting firm.
+Exhibit No. Exhibit Description 10.17# Non-Employee Director Compensation Policy of the Company, to be effective upon the consummation of this offering.
+10.18 Form of Indemnification Agreement.
+21.1 List of subsidiaries of JOANN Inc. 23.1 Consent of Ernst & Young LLP, independent registered public accounting firm.
 23.2 Consent of Latham & Watkins LLP (included in Exhibit 5.1).
 24.1 Power of Attorney (included on signature page).
+99.1 Consent of Marybeth Hays to be named as a Director Nominee.
+99.2 Consent of Anne Mehlman to be named as a Director Nominee.